 - Dan Valverde, Chairperson

 - Susan Hodgdon, Vice-Chairperson

 As the operating entity for Southwest Memorial Hospital, several clinics, and related health care programs, Southwest Health System is an important piece of Montezuma County’s health and economic life.

 Learn more about economic development in the latest report from Region 9 Economic Development District of Southwest Colorado 2017 Region 9 Economic Development Report

 Effective with tax years beginning after March 23, 2012, each 501(c)(3) not-for-profit hospital, like Southwest Memorial Hospital, is required to conduct a Community Health Need Assessment (CHNA) at least once every three taxable years and adopt an implementation strategy to meet the community needs identified through the assessment.

 In subsequent years, with the annual filing of Form 990 required for all 501(c)(3) organizations, Southwest Memorial will report on its implementation efforts.

 Southwest Health System will also continue to post previous versions of a CHNA as they become available in the future.

-If you would like a printed copy of any documents, free of charge, please contact Executive Administration at 565-6666.
+If you would like a printed copy of any of these documents, free of charge, please contact us at firstname.lastname@example.org or 970-565-6666.